Naufil-Mirsinge/pepithon-WTC/README.md

 15. How to send email using Node.js?
 Explain all the configuration/installaiton required.
 [Ghanshyam]

 16. How to sending email in .NET through Gmail? and in case I get an error "Gmail Error :The SMTP server requires a secure connection or the client was not authenticated.
 The server response was: 5.5.1 Authentication Required", then what are the possible reasons for this error and what are the ways to resolve it.
-[WRITE YOUR NAME]
+[NAUFIL MIRSINGE]

 17. "Why do I get “'property cannot be assigned” when sending an SMTP email?
 I can't understand why this code is not working.
 I get an error saying property can not be assigned
 `MailMessage mail = new MailMessage();